calabrialab/ISAnalytics/README.md

     tibbles
   - Modified package documentation

+## Changes in version 0.99.8 (2020-08-12)

+  - Submitted to Bioconductor

 # TO DO in future updates

   - Add vignette for association file usage
+  - Add vignette for recalibration functionality

 # Getting help